 Receipt Quantities under an Operational Balancing Arrangement

+The Interconnected Party at a Receipt Point may elect whether OBA applies at a Receipt Point.
 Where an OBA applies at a Receipt Point, a Shipper’s Receipt Quantity will be its Approved NQ.

 Receipt Quantities under a Gas Transfer Agreement